ScaDS/repo-tracking/docs/readme.md

-# ScaDS.AI Zenodo and Github Materials
+# ScaDS.AI Code, Data and Model Repositories

-This Jupyter Book contains {number_of_links} links to materials by members of ScaDS.AI published on Zenodo or Github.
+This Jupyter Book contains {number_of_links} links to code / data / models and other materials by members of ScaDS.AI published e.g. on Zenodo or Github.
 Last updated: {last_updated}.

 This is a **preliminary** / **experimental** search index allowing us to explore how such a database could look like.
 We follow the principle [_release early, release often_](https://en.wikipedia.org/wiki/Release_early,_release_often) and aim at having a functional prototype of the index at any time.
 We will use this resource to
 * explore what kind of meta-data we need to collect for our materials